postsharp/postsharp-emails/140-custom-validation-aspect.md

 namespace CommonTasks.ValidatingArchitecture
 {
     /// <summary> A method name predicate. </summary>
     ///
     /// <remarks> This class actually creates the predicate.
 It's designed to
-    ///           check method names and see if, in this case, the end with
+    ///           check method names and see if, in this case, they end with
     ///           a particular word or phrase. </remarks>
-    ///
-    /// <seealso cref="T:ReferencePredicate"/>

     internal class MethodNamePredicate : ReferencePredicate
     {
         private readonly string _suffix;